T-DevH/TRT-JetsonNX/README.md

 6. The "trt_yolo.py" demo program could also take various image inputs.
 Refer to step 5 in Demo #1 again.

-7. (Optional) Test other models than "yolov4-416".
+7. Other models than "yolov4-416"can be tested.

-8. (Optional) If you would like to stream TensorRT YOLO detection output over the network and view the results on a remote host, check out my [trt_yolo_mjpeg.py example](https://github.com/jkjung-avt/tensorrt_demos/issues/226).
+8. (Optional) I didn't test this, streaming TensorRT YOLO detection output over a network and view the results on a remote host,

+    ```shell
+    $ python3 trt_yolo_mjpeg.py --usb 0 --copy_frame -m yolov4-416
+    ```
+    Then check out the output in a web browser (http://<ip addr>:8080)

-9. Similar to step 5 of Demo #3, I created an "eval_yolo.py" for evaluating mAP of the TensorRT yolov3/yolov4 engines.
+9. Similar to step 5 of Demo #3, "eval_yolo.py" for evaluating mAP of the TensorRT yolov3/yolov4 engines.
 Refer to [README_mAP.md](README_mAP.md) for details.

    ```shell
    $ python3 eval_yolo.py -m yolov3-tiny-288